• Skip to primary navigation

 Dear Hiring Manager Name,

-Thank you for getting in touch with me about the customer care representative position at XYZ firm.
-I appreciate your interest in the position, but I cannot keep the interview arranged for Tuesday, January 15th at 10 a.m.
+Thank you for contacting me about the customer care representative position at XYZ firm.
+I appreciate your interest in the position but cannot keep the interview arranged for Tuesday, January 15th at 10 a.m.

 I cannot attend the interview and thus request that my candidacy for the post be withdrawn.
 Thank you once again for your thoughtfulness.